 Nathan fires off questions concerning York IE, like when it was founded, questions about services clients, and the overall growth of the York IE brand.
 Kyle then explains the timeline of York IE and what the roadmap looks like for the future, including the Fuel launch in the first half of 2021.

-We want to thank Nathan Latka for a great interview that held so many unique questions about York IE. Follow Nathan on Twitter here.
+We want to thank Nathan Latka for a great podcast interview that held so many unique questions about York IE. Follow Nathan on Twitter here.